jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 #### Why do any of this?

-Besides being a good idea to do extensive research before buying, the FAR legally requires agencies to undertake some form of market research.
+Besides being a good idea to do extensive research before buying, the FAR legally requires[^requires] agencies to undertake some form of market research.
 If agencies have done an adequate amount of market research well, then they will be able to:

 -   Clearly communicate their needs or requirements to potential contractors